taurus-org/taurus_tangoarchiving/README.md

 # taurus_tangoarchiving

-This is a Taurus scheme that provides access to the Tango archiving system.
+This is a Taurus plugin that provides access to the Tango archiving system.
 It uses the [PyTangoArchiving](https://github.com/tango-controls/PyTangoArchiving) module.